Main / Edit / History / / Users Area

 So when you deploy the application compile it with debug information.
 Use CMake's flag -DCMAKE_BUILD_TYPE=RelWithDebInfo or just use GCC's flags -O2 -g.
 Enable core dumps - if the program crashes you'll be able to open it with debugger and see what exactly had happened.

-As we all know bugs happen and software crashes and crash may give an attacker an opportunity to execute his own code.
+As we all know bugs happen and software crashes, and a crash may give an attacker an opportunity to execute his own code.

-So it is very good idea to run CppCMS under limited user.
+So it is very good idea to run CppCMS under a limited user.

-Create a limited user that can do almost anything and run the process under it.
-This way even if attacker succeeds to execute some code he will not be able to do too much.
+Create a limited user that can do almost nothing other than run the process under it.
+This way even if an attacker succeeds to execute some code he will not be able to do too much.

 CppCMS's daemon allows to provide a chroot jail for the process significantly limiting the parts of the file system the process can access.
 The daemon.chroot option would make it much harder to exploit the security holes in the application.